-So you’ve walked round approximately 10 houses and, much like when you were dating, finally met ‘The One’.
-Now comes the nerve-wracking part: offer, negotiation and starting the next stage.
+So you’ve walked around approximately 10 houses and, much like when you were dating, finally met ‘The One.
+Now comes the nerve-wracking part: offer, negotiation, and starting the next stage.
 How can you make sure you get to the next stage of instructing solicitors?

 Do your homework

 The key to starting any process is preparation.
 There’s a lot of information out there about how it all works.
 These videos, aimed at first-time buyers, are very useful for an easy way to gain or refresh your understanding.
 Do your homework before you place an offer so you go into the process comfortable and confident.
 Also, there is plenty of information about houses nearby to the one you love so you can compare prices and be confident you’re in the right ballpark.

 There’s nothing worse than finding the home of your dreams and discovering afterward that you can’t afford it.
 If you’re not sure who to speak to, contact us and we can recommend people out there who will best suit you.
 Independent financial advisors have the edge over just going straight to your bank as they can see the whole marketplace and make recommendations based on your circumstances.
 You’ll need ID to make an offer nowadays too so get your passport and utility bill ready to show the estate agent, along with your mortgage promise.

 Are you in a great position?